0

 The Pathway to Insulin Resistance

-Imagine your cells slowly turning a cold shoulder to insulin, the essential hormone that helps turn food into energy.
-Insulin resistance unfolds as your cells gradually ignore insulin's pleas, which is necessary for converting food into vitality.
+Insulin resistance unfolds as your cells gradually begin to ignore insulin, which is necessary for converting food into vitality.

 To overcome the cells' indifference, your body ramps up insulin production to usher glucose into those stubborn cells.
 Over time, this continuous high insulin level can make your cells even less responsive.